-Cooper has a large area, big enough for him to hop around in since he only weighs 2.1 lbs.
+Cooper has a large enclosure, big enough for him to hop around in since he only weighs 2.1 lbs.
 A cage should be at least four times the size of your rabbit, in the stretched out position.
-If you are able to, build or purchase your rabbit a two-story “condo” with the floors connected to a ramp.
-I recently had a nice large area custom built for him by his uncle.
-We moved into a new house and needed to protect my baseboards and carpet.
-Cooper is notorious for ripping out carpet and chewing on baseboards.
+Recently, with the help of my brother-in-law, we built him a large enclosure.
+We purchased a new home which needed protection from his teeth, Cooper is notorious for ripping out carpet and chewing on baseboards.

 Bunny Cottages like the one I have for Cooper, they come in a variety of shapes and sizes.